-CUET is being conducted at a grand scale, with 200+ universities participating in it.
+CUET is being conducted at a national level, with 250+ universities participating in it.
 Hence, our experts at Career Launcher have collated all the important information about the CUET entrance to help you understand all the aspects of this exam comprehensively.
+With all the relevant information ready at your disposal, you can analyse and comprehend the exam better and begin your preparation for the same.

-The participating universities will offer admissions in some of their top courses through CUET.
+All the participating universities in CUET will offer admissions in the UG courses offered by them on the basis of the CUET score of the candidates.
 In these articles, we have collated the information about a few popular courses, their scope, the best colleges you can apply for and career avenues that are available after completing graduation in these subjects.
 Follow the articles below to get detailed information.

 Application Form release